MIC Announces Joint Graduate Studies Program in Suzuki Pedagogy

 A graduate degree track, the Master of Music in Performance and Suzuki Pedagogy is available to qualified violinists, violists, cellists, flutists, and pianists.
 The degree combines advanced performance and academic studies with in-depth studies of Suzuki Education and development of teaching skills through observations, practicum, and apprentice teaching.
 Also offered is a Certificate in Suzuki Pedagogy, designed for skilled musicians who already have or are not interested in pursuing a master’s degree, but have a strong interest in teaching as a vocation and commitment to Suzuki Education.

-MIC has a unique concentration of Suzuki teacher trainers on its faculty, including Anne Montzka-Smelser, Shigetoshi Yamada, Sarah Montzka for violin and viola; Tanya Carey and Avi Friedlander for cello; Meret Bitticks for flute, and Aubrey Faith-Slaker for piano.
+MIC has a unique concentration of Suzuki teacher trainers on its faculty, including Anne Montzka Smelser, Shigetoshi Yamada, Sarah Montzka for violin and viola; Tanya Carey and Avi Friedlander for cello; Meret Bitticks for flute, and Aubrey Faith-Slaker for piano.
 The Music Institute has offered approved teacher training courses for more than twenty-five years at the Chicago Suzuki Institute.
 With more than 400 Suzuki students, MIC provides an unparalleled opportunity for pedagogical observation and practice teaching.

 The Chicago College of Performing Arts at Roosevelt University possesses a stellar faculty that features Almita and Roland Vamos, the aforementioned Tanya Carey, members of the Chicago Symphony Orchestra (CSO), including Assistant Concertmasters David Taylor and Yuan-Qing Yu, Assistant Principal violist Li-Kuo Chang, violist Lawrence Neuman, Principal cellist John Sharp, cellist Richard Hirschl, Assistant Principal flutist Richard Graef, flutist Emma Gerstein, and many other master musicians and teachers.